saranggupta94/otto-product-classification/README.md

 evaluated for signs of overfitting.
 The goal of the training process would be to minimize the log loss function on the test data set.

-Development Environment:
+### Development Environment:
 -Python 3.x
 -Sklearn 0.17
 -Pandas
 -Numpy
 -Matplotlib

-Dataset
+### Dataset
 - The input dataset can be found in the folder: input\dataset.csv

-MODELS
+### Models
-- Trained models have been pickeled and stored in the folder 'models'.
-These models can directly be loaded for testing.
+- The models folder is empty.
+While running the notebook, the models will be pickled and stored in this folder.